GETTING STARTED GUIDE

 Create a new

-Sandbox Folder directory to use as a container for a several educational tests that you will create later on.
+Sandbox Folder directory to use as a container for several educational tests that you will create later on.

 Creating a test fixture